Updated in June 2019.

 Things to remember

-- The Estonian E-residency card does not qualify you for Estonian citizenship or a residence permit
+- The Estonian e-Residency digital ID card does not qualify you for Estonian citizenship or a residence permit;

 - The e-resident card does not carry a person’s photo and therefore is not an identity card outside the digital domain;

 - E-Residency status can not be used as a leverage to open a personal bank account.